NIRUNDA2000/boilerplates/README.md

-# Some configs and commands related to Linux, web, CMS etc.
+## Configs and commands related to Linux, web, CMS etc.